gvwilson/thirdbit/src/fiction/iffy/index.md

 Not much had changed in a hundred years.
-Sandrine wondered if that was because of the machines' restrictions on new inventions or whether there just weren't a lot of ways to improve on the design of a secret underground base.
+Sandrine wondered if that was because of the machines' restrictions on new inventions or whether there just weren't a lot of ways to improve on the design of an underground base.
 Corridors painted in neutral colors with cryptic labels on the walls, grilled stairs that echoed under her boots, the metal-on-metal whine of a saw in a machine shop as she passed a half-open door: